mahoneym/Rest_API/README.md

 # Rest_API
 Maggie Mahoney
 Project 4

 This project implements a Rest API POST method using Python2 and Flask.
 I developed the program on a Kali Linux VirtualBox, so all commands shown below are for a Linux terminal.
 I used a virtual environment called HelloWorld.

 The project can be run by navigating into the HelloWorld file.
+To start the virtual environment, enter the Rest_API folder and enter 'source HelloWorld/bin/activate' in the terminal.
 The test webpage can be seen by running: 'python Hello.py' in a terminal window and navigating to http://127.0.0.1:5000/ in the web browser.
 "Hello, world!" should appear on the screen.

 To use the API functionality, run 'python Hello.py' in a terminal window.
 Open another terminal window and run the command:
   'curl -i -H "Content-Type: application/json" -X POST -d '{"name":"Test","age":"100","occupation":"programmer"}' http://127.0.0.1/api/v1.0/addUsers'